Browse the knowledge base

 This is the step people skip and regret.
 Do it right after signing in:

-- OR if you regained access to your old authenticator (e.g. phone was just temporarily missing): click
+• OR if you regained access to your old authenticator (e.g. phone was just temporarily missing): regenerate your backup codes to replace the set you've started consuming.

 Why re-secure: if you lost the phone, anyone who has it could in theory still have the TOTP secret.
 Re-enabling 2FA on a new device generates a fresh secret; the old one is no longer accepted.

-How many recovery codes you started with
+How many backup codes you started with

 If you saved them: they're in whatever location you put them (password manager, encrypted note, printed paper).
 Find them, use one.